hasii2011/buildlackey/README.md

 ## Python Console Scripts

-VersionOverlord means to handle this problem by providing a set of Python command line scripts to automate updating the first three of the above dependency specification locations
+buildlackey means to handle this problem by providing a set of Python command line scripts to automate updating the first three of the above dependency specification locations

 * runtests -- queries repositories for their latest release version
 * runmypy -- creates a dependency specification for a project
 * cleanup -- updates the supported dependency locations using the generated specification
 * deploy --
-* Prod push --
+* prodpush --

 ## Usage

-runtests
+* runtests
-runmypy
+* runmypy
-cleanup
+* cleanup
-deploy
+* deploy
-pushtoprod
+* prodpush

 ___